Vivswan/FoundationFill/readme.md

 ## Features

-- Create, edit, and manage reusable templates
+- Create, edit, reorder, and manage reusable templates
 - Customize system prompts and user prompts
 - Domain-specific templates (only appear on specific websites)
 - Include page content in prompt generation for contextual responses